 - Reliable transportation in order to meet work requirements.

 - Valid vehicle operator’s license is required, with acceptable driving record and current vehicle insurance.
-Travel in all weather conditions is required.
+Travel is required.

 - Required at time of hire: proof of eligibility to work in the United States.